gwu-cs-advos/organization/work.md

 	- `current` is the currently executing EC (thread).
 	- `Kobject`s are generic kernel objects (think the base-class for all kernel objects).

-## L10:
+## L10: Security Foundations

+We now pivot into security!
+Lets start with how to think about security: read section 6.2 of the book.

 Questions (complete in the provided form):

 - Using the definitions and principals in the book, compare and contrast the security of VMs, processes, and containers in Linux.
 	Be terse.
 	We'll discuss this in groups.
--
+- In which ways do you think that Linux adheres to the principles for system design?
+- How tamperproof do you think Linux is?

 References:

-- See Sections  in the book.
+- See Section 6.2 in the book.

 ## C10: